Micromachining and Microprocessing

-Micro-machining encompasses highly diverse tasks such as drilling, engraving, structuring or cutting, often with extremely challenging precision and speed requirements.
-Here, laser scan processes are superior to other methods, e.g. in terms of dynamics, precision and processing of complex patterns or structures.
-The spectrum of processed materials ranges from plastics, glass and ceramics all the way to diverse metals.
+Micromachining encompasses highly diverse tasks such as drilling, engraving, structuring or cutting, which often have extremely challenging requirements on precision and speed.
+Here, laser scan processes are superior to other methods, e.g. in terms of dynamics and the processing flexibility of complex patterns or structures.
+The spectrum of processed materials ranges from plastics to glass to ceramics and all the way to diverse metals.

-High-performance scan solutions enable short process times, high dynamics and high precision even for moving workpieces (on-the-fly), as well as workpiece position detection and autonomous scan system tracking for further processing.
+High-performance scanning solutions enable short process times, high dynamics and high precision even for moving workpieces (on-the-fly) as well as workpiece position detection and autonomous scan system tracking for further processing.

-for calculating arcs directly as micro-vectors to avoid quantization effects with ultra-fine structures and high speeds
+For decomposing arcs into micro-vectors, while avoiding quantization effects from ultra-fine structures and high speeds

 Automatic laser control

-for automatic real-time adjustment of “laser active” control signals – and thereby laser power – even during execution of vector and arc commands
+For automatic real-time adjustment of 'laser active' control signals – and thereby laser power – even during the execution of vector and arc commands

 Pulse-picking laser mode & output synchronization

-for straightforward control of scan systems synchronously to an externally clocked free-running pulsed laser (e.g. USP laser).
+For straightforward synchronous control of scan systems to an externally clocked free-running pulsed laser (e.g. USP laser).

-for perfect corners with minimal increase in process times thanks to time-optimized implementation
+For perfect corners with a minimal increase in process time thanks to a time-optimized implementation